dmblack/nftables_firewall.js/README.md

 issue; you can quickly roll back to a 'safe' environment state.

 # Description
-This is an example of using NodeJS, and there in; javascript as a firewall.
+This is an example managing nfQueue packed from within NodeJS.

-A more so accurate description may also be;
-nfqueued packets, from nftables, managed by javascript.
+The overall 'result' is, effectively; a Firewall written in NodeJS.

+To describe the topology;
+1) Packet received by nftables, queued to nfqueue (userspace)
+2) NodeJS listens on queue for packets, and handles appropriately.

-This is done by using lipcap, and nfqueue (With appropriate nftables rules) to queue packets to user space.
+This is achieved by using lipcap, nftables, and nfqueue.

 # Dependencies
 * linux